-We are one week out from the 71st edition of the MyLife Dusi Canoe Marathon; a 3 day 120km canoeing race from Camps Drift in Pietermaritzburg down to Blue Lagoon in Durban, Kwa-Zulu Natal.
-The 2022 race kicks off on Thursday the 17th of Feb where several hundred paddlers will be starting the iconic race!
-The WILD AIR crew will be handling the event media and live broadcast over Instagram Stories but not everyone is familiar with this event so let’s take a look at some if the key details of the race, history, and who the favourites to win are!
+The Dusi Canoe Marathon is a 3 day 120km canoeing race from Camps Drift in Pietermaritzburg down to Blue Lagoon in Durban, Kwa-Zulu Natal.
+The event has been running since 1951 and in its hay day attracted 2 thousand paddlers a year looking to finish the iconic race.
+Not everyone is familiar with this event so let’s take a look at some if the key details of the race, history, and who the favourites to win are.

 Canoeing Sport and Dusi Race Format